Skip to footer content

 $vbLabelText $csharpLabel

 The IronTesseract class serves as the primary OCR engine, built on an optimized Tesseract 5 implementation.
-After creating an instance, the OcrInput object loads the target image from disk, URL, or byte array.
+After creating an instance, the OcrInput object loads the target image from disk, a URL, or a byte array.
 The Read method processes the input and returns an OcrResult containing the extracted plain text along with a confidence percentage indicating recognition accuracy.
 Higher confidence values (above 90%) typically indicate clean, well-formatted source documents.

 Input